hammer-io/yggdrasil/coruscant/README.md

 file that is committed with the repository.
 This file should never be edited: it's only to be used as a template for creating the other config files.

+Make sure to get the client IDs for any third-party clients (ask project owners or create your own) and populate the development config file with those IDs.

 ## Setting up Firebase